-Set riding resolutions that will help you make 2020 your most productive barrel racing season yet.
+Set riding resolutions that will help you make this year your most productive barrel racing season yet.

 Start off with a great attitude and a love for your sport and for your horse.
 I find that people who love their jobs and love what they’re doing can advance because they carry that passion through to keeping an open mind and a willingness to learn and improve.
 Remember, your horse will reap the benefits of your positive attitude.